New radio station helps Ukrainian refugees adapt in Prague

 “When I was already abroad, I remember the moment that I was crying and I was trying to buy a ticket and I couldn’t spell what ticket I need.
 It was really difficult,” she said.

 Tatomyr worked as graphic designer and singer in Ukraine after getting a degree as a publisher and media editor.
-Radio broadcasting was part of her courses at the university.
+Radio broadcasting was part of her university training.
 To her surprise, her aunt’s brother found an announcement about jobs for a new Ukrainian radio station.

 She said she needed “some time to understand that not everybody can be at the frontline at the war and everybody has to do what he or she can do the best.”

-“So this is how I’m cheering myself up that I’m doing my profession, that I’m doing what I can do the best, and this is the best way I can help our people, I can help Ukraine.
-This is how I’m thinking about it,“ she said.
+“So this is how I’m cheering myself up: That I’m doing my profession, that I’m doing what I can do the best, and this is the best way I can help our people, I can help Ukraine,“ she said.

 Safe in Prague, she was still trying to come to terms with the invasion of her homeland.

 “It’s horrible,” she said.
 “I can’t still find any logical explanation for what they’re doing and why they’re doing it.
 In the 21st century, a war?
 Why?
-We were a peaceful nation living just our lives.”
+We were a peaceful nation.”

 Another announcer, Marharyta Golobrodska, was working as a copywriter for a software company when she received a call from Churikova, whom she knew from an internship at Radio Free Europe.